Iran–Iraq War: Battle of the Marshes

 By 1984, the Iranian ground forces were reorganised well enough for the Revolutionary Guard to start Operation Kheibar, which lasted from 24 February to 19 March.
 On 15 February 1984, the Iranians began launching attacks against the central section of the front, where the Second Iraqi Army Corps was deployed: 250,000 Iraqis faced 250,000 Iranians.
 The goal of this new major offensive was the capture of Basra-Baghdad Highway, cutting off Basra from Baghdad and setting the stage for an eventual attack upon the city.
 The Iraqi high command had assumed that the marshlands above Basra were natural barriers to attack, and had not reinforced them.
-The marshes negated Iraqi advantage in armor, and absorbed artillery rounds and bombs.
+The marshes negated Iraq's advantage in armour, and absorbed artillery rounds and bombs.
+Prior to the attack, Iranian commandos on helicopters had landed behind Iraqi lines and destroyed Iraqi artillery.
+Iran launched two preliminary attacks prior to the main offensive, Operation Dawn 5 and Dawn 6.